ps-mr/ps-mr.github.io/ws14-metaprogramming.md

 Further papers will be listed, depending on topics of interest.

+### Absence policy

+This seminar is a discussion seminar, so it is necessary that you actually attend meetings in order to benefit from the seminar and pass the exam.

+You are allowed to miss at most two of the meetings and still pass the seminar.
+Should this become a problem and should the absences be due to justifiable reasons, we *might* be able to agree on alternative loads to compensate for the absences.

 ### Registering: Doodle poll for timeslot

 If you are interested to participate, please send me an email with name, student number, course and a short summary of favored languages or relevant experience.